How Much Will SAP S/4HANA Implementation Really Cost You?

 A full cost structure will generally incorporate:

-• software licensing or subscription (cloud vs on-premise)
+• Software licensing or subscription (cloud vs on-premise)

 • Cloud hosting or infrastructure.